“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott

 Louisa May Alcott’s first published book was a collection of whimsical stories originally written for her young neighbor Ellen Emerson (born in 1839, the daughter of Ralph Waldo Emerson).

-I did not realize how close together many of the Transcendentalist writers lived.
+Before writing this, I did not fully appreciate how close together many of the Transcendentalist writers lived.
 Imagine all of these fantastic minds existing as neighbors, interacting with one another’s children, pressing flowers for each other, and buying each other’s property (Nathaniel Hawthorn eventually bought the Alcott residence).

 The Alcott’s were not stable in this neighborly scene, however.
 They moved upwards of 30 times.